-Around 8% of your electricity is used for cooking.
 Good ol’ slow cookers are much more energy efficient than ovens or stovetops, using an average 0.043 units of power compared to a stovetop’s 1.7 units, so it’s a good idea to try cooking dinner in a slow cooker a few nights each week if you can.
 (But also, what’s better than coming home to an already-cooked, delicious-smelling meal?)

 That’s for incandescent or fluorescent lighting, so it’s a good idea to start making the switch to LEDs which use next to no power.
 Check out Consumer NZ’s guide to buying LEDs - and don’t forget to turn off lights when you’re not in the room!